AlinsBinuP/Weather-App/README.md

-Weather App
+🌤️ Weather App
-A simple, yet powerful Weather App built with Flutter to provide real-time weather updates.
-It features an intuitive user interface that allows users to search for weather data by city, view a 3-day weather forecast, and easily toggle between light and dark modes.
+A sleek and powerful Weather App built with Flutter, designed to provide users with real-time weather updates and forecasts.
+With an intuitive UI, this app allows users to search weather information by city, view a 3-day forecast, and toggle between day/night themes for an optimal experience.

-Features:
+🚀 Features:
-Real-time weather updates with current temperature, humidity, wind speed, and weather conditions.
+🌞 Real-time weather updates: Displays current temperature, humidity, wind speed, and weather conditions.

-Search functionality to look up weather by city name.
+🔍 City search: Easily search for weather by city name.

-3-day forecast showing weather predictions.
+📅 3-day forecast: View weather predictions for the upcoming days.

-Day/Night theming to adapt the app's appearance based on system settings or user preferences.
+🌗 Day/Night theming: Switches between light and dark modes based on user preference or system settings.

-Responsive and lightweight for quick access and seamless user experience.
+⚡ Fast and responsive: Optimized for quick access and smooth navigation.

-Tech Stack:
+🛠️ Tech Stack:
-Flutter for cross-platform development.
+Flutter: Cross-platform mobile development.

-OpenWeatherMap API (or any weather API you are using) to fetch weather data.
+Dart: For app logic and UI building.

-Dart for app logic and UI building.
+OpenWeatherMap API (or any weather API you’re using) to fetch real-time weather data.

-Installation:
+📥 Installation Instructions:
 Clone the repository:

 bash